 Because I soon realized that humectants were great for moisture but not for definition, I soon incorporated flax seed gel into my routine.
 I tried my hand at mixing a very rudimentary version of a styling product by adding my flaxseed gel to my shea butter mixtures.

-My hair lacked for nothing with these basic ingredients which made up my product stash, and I paid a lot less for the maintenance and care for my hair.
+My hair lacked for nothing with these basic ingredients which made up my product stash, and I paid a lot less for the maintenance and care of my hair.

 YOUR TURN: Do you incorporate any of these natural ingredients into your regimen?